 Since 1957 there have been many such conferences, organised by an international secretariat, bringing together experienced figures from the worlds of science and public affairs.
 The Pugwash movement now has national groups in over 30 countries.
 National group members contribute to projects and to conference discussions as individuals and not as representatives of any government.

-This ground-breaking approach provides channels to transmit information to the highest levels of government.
-Its influence has been enhanced by its reputation for impeccable scientific integrity and lack of bias.
-Pugwash working groups have provided background work for, among other things, the Partial Test Ban Treaty (1963), the nuclear Non-Proliferation Treaty (1968) and the Chemical Weapons Convention (1993).
+The movement’s influence has been enhanced by its reputation for scientific integrity and lack of bias.
+Pugwash working groups contributed to the elaboration of the Partial Test Ban Treaty (’63), the Nuclear Non-Proliferation Treaty (’68) and the Chemical Weapons Convention (’93).

-Pugwash was awarded the Nobel Peace Prize in 1995, shared with its co-founder and the organisation’s most inspirational figure, Joseph Rotblat, in recognition of their “efforts to diminish the part played by nuclear arms in international affairs and, in the longer run, to eliminate such arms”.
+Pugwash was awarded the Nobel Peace Prize in 1995, together with one of its founders and most inspirational figures, Joseph Rotblat, in recognition of “efforts to diminish the part played by nuclear arms in international affairs and, in the longer run, to eliminate such arms”.

 British Pugwash has been and continues to be one of the movement’s most active national groups.
 Become a member today.